harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/dora-metrics.md

 2. Select **Settings**, and then select **Add Widget**.
 3. Select the **SCM PR Lead Time by Stage Report** widget.
 4. Configure the filters for the widget.
-5. On the **Settings** tab, select the relevant [Workflow Configuration Profile](../../sei-profiles/workflow-profile.md), and then select **Next: Place Widget**.
+5. On the **Settings** tab, select the relevant [Workflow profile](../../sei-profiles/workflow-profile.md), and then select **Next: Place Widget**.

-   The default configuration for a [PR-based workflow configuration profile](../../sei-profiles/workflow-profile.md#create-a-profile-to-track-lead-time-in-scm) has four stages:
+   The default configuration for a [PR-based Workflow profile](../../sei-profiles/workflow-profile.md#create-a-profile-to-track-lead-time-in-scm) has four stages:

    * PR creation time.
    * Time to first comment.